appfast-io/docs/docs/widget/ui.md

 ---

-### Web view
+### Web View

-Nhập link website để hiển thị trang web dưới dạng mobile.
+Enter the website link to display the website as mobile.

 ![img alt](/img/widget/ui/webview-01.jpg)